“Landscape has long offered us keen ways of figuring ourselves to ourselves,

 — Robert Macfarlane

-I located the “summit” of the great pyramid, but chose not to ascend the last 30 feet or so, due to overgrown manzanita bushes piled up on themselves to a depth of over six feet.
-I focused my explorations on the north side, looking for that distinct, round-topped rock on which Judy, Chris, and I sat more than 40 years ago.
-I could see it from the side through gaps in the dense forest, but didn’t want to risk scaling it alone.
-I clearly marked the tree right next to it that forms the Pharaoh’s beard, and it’s getting tall enough that it nearly blocks the entire regal countenance.
-I settled for a shady spot with a great view, to consume the trail lunch I’d brought with me, and left a generous offering for the local ants and chipmunks.
-Later, after having my fill of lofty views, I carefully navigated the most direct descent back to camp, right down the face of Dat Butte, angling for a return through Lothlórien.
+I located the apex, or “summit” of the great pyramid, but chose not to ascend the last 20 feet or so, due to an immense tangle of scratchy, overgrown manzanita bushes piled up on themselves to a depth of over six feet.
+I focused my explorations on the northeast side of the mountain, looking for that distinct, round-topped rock on which Judy, Chris, and I sat more than 40 years ago.
+I could see it from the side through gaps in the dense forest, but didn’t see any sense in scaling it alone.
+I clearly identified the tree right next to it that forms the Pharaoh’s beard, and it was getting tall enough that it nearly blocked the entire regal countenance.
+I finally settled for a shady spot with a great view, to consume the trail lunch I’d brought with me, and left a generous offering for the local ants and chipmunks.
+Later, after having my fill of dry food and lofty views, I carefully navigated the most direct descent back to camp, right down the face of Dat Butte; angling for a return through Lothlórien.

 My campsite was HOT when I returned, and I busied myself with doing laundry in the shady part of the shoreline.
-I noticed that another group of campers had arrived – a young couple and their dog had set up on the far side of the lake, near Bumblebee Springs.
+I noticed that another group of campers had arrived – a young couple and their dog were over on the far side of the lake, near Bumblebee Springs.
 I had planned to visit that spot during this, the hottest part of the day, because it’s much cooler under the melting snowpack, and I anticipated that the little meadow below it would be bursting with life by now.
 But first, my pants had to dry!
-At least the heat is keeping the vampire bugs at bay.
-They come out at night, of course, avoiding the intense sun and warmer temperature.
+At least the heat was keeping the vampire bugs at bay.
+They came out at night, of course, avoiding the intense sun and warmer temperature.
 I saw dozens of them outside my tent in the late evening and early morning hours, but they couldn’t get in (ha ha).
-The heat makes the flies crazy, and aggressive, and I do my best to ignore their obsessive need to land on me.
-They move so fast, it’s not worth the energy to swat them, and shooing them away just agitates them more.
-With so many insects around, naturally there is a corresponding bloom of spiders, which can be found everywhere, hunting on branches and spinning their web-strand parachutes from the tips.
+The prickly heat makes the flies crazy, and aggressive, and I do my best to ignore their obsessive need to land on me.
+Anyway, they moved so fast, it just wasn’t worth the energy to swat them, and shooing them away just agitated them more.
+With so many insects around, naturally there was a corresponding bloom of spiders, which could be found everywhere, hunting on branches and spinning their web-strand parachutes from the tips.
 I saw one little wolf spider jump 20 times its body length when it ventured out onto a sizzling rock!
-Meanwhile, the ants never sleep, and they lay claim to everything eventually.
-The arthropods run this resort – I am just a guest.
+Meanwhile, the ants never slept, and they laid claim to everything eventually.
+The arthropods ran the resort – I was just a guest.

-As I enclosed myself in my nylon cocoon for the night, I reflected that every tiny fragment of microplastic that was now my tent would eventually survive me by thousands of years.
-It would be possible, I supposed, to assemble a tent made of biodegradable material, but it would be heavier, and not as durable.
+As I enclosed myself in my nylon cocoon for the night, I reflected that every tiny molecule of microplastic that made up my tent would eventually survive me by thousands of years.
+It would be possible, of course, to assemble a tent made of biodegradable material, but it would be heavier, and not as durable.
 Throughout my ruminations, the local horde of bloodsuckers didn’t care what the tent was made of.
 They gathered on the outside of the nylon mesh, and whined anxiously just inches from my face.
 I began to discern the subtle differences in the vibration of their wings, as they first arrived in eager anticipation of a meal, then flew off in utter frustration.
 I thought at first that it might be difficult to sleep with all that wailing and gnashing of little teeth outside my tent, but it wasn’t hard at all.